 Provision an application with a Windows app package for all users on the device.
 One common example of this scenario is provisioning an app from the Microsoft Store for Business and Education, like Minecraft: Education Edition, to all devices used by students in a school.
 Previously, Configuration Manager only supported installing these applications per user.
 After signing in to a new device, a student would have to wait to access an app.
 Now when the app is provisioned to the device for all users, they can be productive more quickly.

 Be careful with installing, provisioning, and updating different versions of the same Windows app package on a device, which may cause unexpected results.
 This behavior may occur when using Configuration Manager to provision the app, but then allowing users to update the app from the Microsoft Store.
 For more information, see the next step guidance when you Manage apps from the Microsoft Store for Business.

-Configuration Manager supports app provisioning on all supported versions of Windows 10.
+Configuration Manager supports app provisioning on all supported versions of Windows 10 and later.

 To configure a Windows app deployment type for this feature, enable the option to Provision this application for all users on the device.
 For more information, see Create applications.

 If you need to uninstall a provisioned application from devices to which users have already signed on, you need to create two uninstall deployments.
 Target the first uninstall deployment to a device collection that contains the devices.
 Target the second uninstall deployment to a user collection that contains the users who have already signed on to devices with the provisioned application.
 When uninstalling a provisioned app on a device, Windows currently doesn't uninstall that app for users as well.

 Configuration Manager supports the Windows app package (

 .msixbundle) formats.
 Supported versions of Windows 10 and later support these formats.